ZeroTwoData/Data-Engineering-On-AWS/README.md

 * __Buffer__: a temporary holding area for data while it's waiting to be transferred to another location; developed in order to prevent data congestion from an incoming to an outgoing port of transfer
 * __Processing__: collecting raw data and translating it into usable information; batch processing & real-time processing are two core processing methods
 * __Store__: the location (database, datawarehouse, etc.) where the raw data will be held and the location of where the processed data will be held
-* __Visualize__: the representation of data through use of common graphics, such as charts, plots, infographics, and even animations
+* __Visualize__: the representation of data through use of common graphics, such as charts, plots, infographics, and even animations by software tools such as (Tabluea, PowerBI, etc.)

 # Contents